docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 ### Aliases

-You may read [Postfix's documentation on virtual aliases][postfix-docs-alias] first.
+You may read [Postfix's documentation on virtual aliases][postfix-docs::virtual-alias] first.

 An alias is a full email address that will either be: